Banno/banno-powerons/README.md

 3. Find the next available `Custom Specfile` slot and enter your PowerOn's name in it.
 You will get a warning that this might adversely affect services - this specific change will not interrupt any services.

+5. Ensure the Specfile Load Method is set to "Individual"

-4. Click the `OK` button to confirm the changes.
+7. Click the `OK` button to confirm the changes.

 ### Refresh SymXchange